roma0323/IBM_TRA_MMIS_NEXT/note.md

         unnessary client component to server
-        can detch same data different plaec, dont pass to many layers(autually onyl fetch once) use promise : if fetch two source seqenail  would cause waterfall deploymeny use searchparams or params
+        can detch same data different plaec, dont pass to many layers(autually onyl fetch once) use promise : if fetch two source seqenail  would cause waterfall deployment use searchparams or params
         suspense right place : suspense must one layer higher then it work suspense with key={searchParams}!!!!!

-        ○ (Static) prerendered as static content (dont need rerender afterward) ● (SSG) prerendered as static HTML (uses getStaticProps) ƒ (Dynamic) server-rendered on demand: use pamaras (not effcient)

-        how shadcn use color
-        cn()  to resue the board title
+        css devide-y-2 or space-y-2 replace margin bottom cn()  to resue the board title
-        try align css color (theme)